Banff in September: Weather, Fall Tips & Things to Do

 Unlike Larch Valley, you won’t spend as much time walking through the larch forest but the larches adorning the valley below shouldn’t be missed!

-Eiffel Lake and Larch Trees seen from Wenkchemna Pass
+Eiffel Lake and golden larches seen from Wenkchemna Pass near Moraine Lake.

 The view from Wenkchemna Pass hike.